zSoNz/NavigationControllerContainer/README.md

 ## Installation

-PulseTabBar is available through CocoaPods.
+NavigationControllerContainer is available through CocoaPods.
 To install it, simply add the following line to your Podfile:
 ```ruby
 pod "NavigationControllerContainer"
 ```